Please help us throw ink at the devil by printing and distributing this article!!

 Parr, Charles McKew.
 Ferdinand Magellan, Circumnavigator, His Life and Exploration.
 Thomas Y. Cromwell Co., NY, 1964.

-Copyright © 2007 by Niall Kilkenny
+Copyright © 2013 by Patrick Scrivener

 Back to Main Menu